VoxSecuritatis/tech-jargon-buster/README.md

 Published: 2025-10-02 | Updated: 2025-10-04

 ## Project page:  https://github.com/VoxSecuritatis/Project-AI-tech-jargon-buster
+- Project page contains screenshots if the Streamlit cloud app does not work (i.e., a API key restriction, rate limiting, etc.)

 A **Streamlit** app that translates IT jargon into beginner-friendly explanations with real-world analogies.
 It queries **multiple LLMs via GitHub Models** to give side-by-side answers.